chickensoft-games/AutoInject/README.md

 AutoInject is a source-only package that uses the [SuperNodes] source generator to generate the necessary dependency injection code at build-time.
 You'll need to include SuperNodes, the SuperNodes runtime types, and AutoInject in your project.
 All of the packages are extremely lightweight.

 Simply add the following to your project's `.csproj` file.
-Be sure to check the latest versions for each package on [Nuget].
+Be sure to check the latest versions for each package on [Nuget](https://www.nuget.org/packages?q=Chickensoft).

 ```xml
 <ItemGroup>